jaruizes/jaruizes.github.io/_posts/2019-08-15-microfrontends.md

   ![why_microfrontends](/images/microfrontends/autonomy.png)

-It seems that building end-to-end features would be more efficient, isn't it?
+It seems that building end-to-end features leaded and owned by a team would be more efficient, isn't it?

 ![why_microfrontends](/images/microfrontends/end-to-end-features.png)